sandeep-1511/cloud-assignment/README.md

                -O /dev/null http://hello-service & sleep 0.0001; done"

-15. same thing applies for the second application Too. once our application is deployed we can access it through our endpoint i.e loadbalancer, nodeport In order to isolate one application with other we use namespaces
+15. same thing applies for the second application Too. once our application is deployed we can access it through our endpoint i.e loadbalancer, nodeport In order to isolate one application with other we use namespaces.

 16. Now we need to create  HorizontalPodAutoscaler using manifest file and configure it with application . so that when load consumption increses more instances will be created.